Environment-Aware Channel Inference via Cross-Modal Flow: From Multimodal Sensing to Wireless Channels: Learning and Optimization for Environment-Aware Channel Inference

 \section{Learning and Optimization for Environment-Aware \\ Channel Inference}

-In this section, we propose a cross-modal flow matching framework to realize environment-aware channel inference.
-Specifically, we introduce the learning objectives for cross-modal flow matching in Sec.
-IV-A, describe the model architecture and parameterization in Sec.
-IV-B, and elaborate on the optimization and inference pipeline in Sec.
-IV-C.
+In this section, we propose a cross-modal flow framework to realize environment-aware channel inference.
+Specifically, we introduce the learning objectives for cross-modal flow in Sec.~IV-A, describe the model architecture and parameterization in Sec.~IV-B, elaborate on the optimization and inference pipeline in Sec.~IV-C, and present the computational complexity analysis in Sec.~IV-D.